Alexandre de Marenches

-Count Alexandre de Marenches (7 June 1921 – 2 June 1995) was a French military officer, a director of the SDECE French external intelligence services (6 November 1970 – 12 June 1981), special advisor to US President Ronald Reagan, and a member of the Academy of Morocco.
+Alexandre de Marenches, also known as ′Comte de Marenches′, (7 June 1921 – 2 June 1995) was a French military officer, a director of the SDECE French external intelligence services (6 November 1970 – 12 June 1981), special advisor to US President Ronald Reagan, and a member of the Academy of Morocco and the initiated the clandestine Safari Club that ran covert operations around Africa.
+From the late 1970s onwards, he was one of the founding fathers of the concept of an Islamic bulwark against the ″spread of communism″.
+He was the driving force behind the secret war in Afghanistan.

 Family

-He was the son of Captain Charles-Constant-Marie de Marenches, a French aristocrat from a very old family of knights of Norman origin, an aide-de-camp to Marshal Ferdinand Foch and, together with Aldebert de Chambrun a representative of Marshal Philippe Pétain to General John J. Pershing.
+He was the only son of Captain Charles-Constant-Marie de Marenches, a French aristocrat from an old family of knights of Norman origin, an aide-de-camp to Marshal Ferdinand Foch and, together with Aldebert de Chambrun a representative of Marshal Philippe Pétain to General John J. Pershing.
 His mother, Margaret Clark Lestrade, (7 May 1881 New York – 3 May 1968 Paris) was a US citizen of distant French descent.

+Marenches was a wealthy rentier and by virtue of his family background, very right-wing.
+He saw communists everywhere, to the point of believing that the KGB might have killed his own son.

 Early life

+In his memoirs, as in his interviews, he often implied that he had been a prominent member of the Resistance and a great combatant in the Second World War.

 In his youth, Marenches met many of the Allied leaders of World War I, including Marshal Foch and General Pershing.
 Marshal Philippe Pétain was a witness at his parents' wedding.
 In 1939, as Count de Marenches, he joined the cavalry of the army and entered the field of intelligence by informing his relatives and contacts in the US of German activities in France in 1940.
 He narrowly escaped arrest by the Gestapo in 1942 by crossing the Pyrenees on foot and making his way to Algiers.
 He joined the French resistance there and played a distinguished role in the Italian Campaign.
 Wounded at the Battle of Monte Cassino, he became aide-de-camp to General Alphonse Juin, the commander of the French forces in Italy (1943 — July 1944).
 There, Marenches helped coordinate the US military, the French expeditionary corps, and the eventual successful Allied advance into Rome.

 After the war, he ventured into industry but remained in the Army Reserve and ultimately reached the rank of colonel.
 In 1962, he resigned in protest to President Charles de Gaulle's policy in Algeria.